 The focus of the morning sessions is to help you transition from training to professional practice.

-This is a difficult period for many students, when they realise that they are out on their own.
+This is a difficult period for many students, as they realise that they are out on their own.
 Establishing ongoing relationships with other therapists is key to overcoming this anxiety, and these workshops will encourage this.

 Afternoon Sessions: Group Supervision

 The afternoon session is more traditional group supervision where those in practice can present cases and the group will discuss the case, led by the supervisor.

 If you want to attend just the supervision element in the afternoon then please let us know.

 - To focus on critical issues of clinical practice: client suitability, when to refer, confidentiality, risk assessment, issues around medication, clinical notes etc